 these costs the finance instalments comprise:

-Normally the finance company will include the VED
+Normally the finance company will include the Vehicle Excise Duty

 or 'tax disc' as a part of an optional service or maintenance contract.